Vijay-rookie/Powerbi_portfolio/Zomato_analysis/README.md

 - **Country-code.xlsx** - Countries name and their respective codes.

 ## Data Cleaning and preparation
-- The first step is to open the excel files one by one in **power query editor** and then rename some countries, take care of null cloumns and rows.
+- The first step is to open the excel files one by one in <b>power query editor</b> and then rename some countries, take care of null cloumns and rows.
-- After that, In all files except country-code and fact table, a new column is created by the name of <b> Region <b>.
+- After that, In all files except country-code and fact table, a new column is created by the name of <b>Region</b>.
-- In my 3rd step, I **Append** all continent files through **Append Query as new** and named it "Business Countries".
+- In my 3rd step, I <b>Append</b> all continent files through Append Query as new and named it "Business Countries".
-- Then a craeted two new table, one is "cuisine table" and other is "KPIs table".
+- Then a craeted two new table, one is "Cuisine table" and other is "KPIs table".

 ## Key KPIs
 - Number of Restaurants globally.